vzakharov/finn/guides/mission_improbable/03_behavior.md

 > **“You don’t get in trouble for what you do; you get in trouble for what you get caught for.”**

-One vet’s advice still rings: *“Never volunteer!”* – at least not for the dumb stuff.
-And another sly wisdom: [“You don’t get in trouble for what you do; you get in trouble for what you get caught for.”](https://taskandpurpose.com/culture/best-advice-veterans-military/) So if you must dodge an order or feign ignorance, do it smartly and without fanfare.
+As one veteran put it: [“You don’t get in trouble for what you do; you get in trouble for what you get caught for.”](https://taskandpurpose.com/culture/best-advice-veterans-military/) So if you must dodge an order or feign ignorance, do it smartly and without fanfare.
 Keep your moral compass on stealth mode.

 Kiss up where it counts, lay low everywhere else, and you just might stay alive and sane through this madness.